zarzycki/ExTraTrack/README.md

 **NOTE:** This is pre-release code that mainly consists of NCL / Bash scripting.
 Porting to a more flexible language (Python?) and generalizing the code is on my to-do list, but not a high priority.
 Please e-mail me if you are interested in adapting this code for use with your products.
 If you are a user and find a bug or think you can contribute an improvement, open a ticket, pull request, etc.

 **WARNING:** This code has not been extensively verified beyond the particular projects noted below.
-If you find any bugs or inconsistencies, please contact zarzycki@ucar.edu.
+If you find any bugs or inconsistencies, please contact czarzycki@psu.edu.

 It applies cyclone phase space as defined by:
 _Hart, R.E., 2003: A Cyclone Phase Space Derived from Thermal Wind and Thermal Asymmetry.
 Mon.
 Wea.
 Rev., 131, 585–616_

 To use this code, you *must* have gridded reanalysis or climate model data that contains variables described below.

-**A sample of gridded data + TC trajectories to start with can be downloaded from:** http://www.cgd.ucar.edu/staff/zarzycki/files/ERA-sample-ETC-tracker-data.gz
+**A sample of gridded data + TC trajectories to start with can be downloaded from:** http://www.colinzarzycki.com/files/ERA-sample-ETC-tracker-data.gz

 ## General procedure